HOW THE SSA EVALUATES PAIN

 If there are costs in your case, then you pay for those costs.
 But, the costs are usually less than $100.
 You must pay for a copy of your medical records.
 The cost of your medical records is whatever your doctor charges for them.
 You will owe costs whether we win or lose your case.
 To hire most lawyers, you have to pay a fee upfront.
 However, you can’t do that because you don’t have a job.
 We understand that.
 Which is why you only pay an attorney fee if we win your SSD benefits.

-CANNON DISABILITY LAW IS THE BEST SSD FIRM
+WE ARE THE BEST SSD FIRM NEAR YOU

 The attorneys and staff at our law firm have over 30 years of experience helping clients win SSD benefits.
 Learn about our lawyers on our About Us page.
 Our goal is to win your SSDI and SSI benefits.
 During our 30 year in business, we have won our clients over $100 million in past due disability benefits.
 We can help you too.

 It is also our goal to make the process easier for you.
 Don’t go to court without excellent representation.
 Your future income, for yourself and your family is at stake.
 You need to hire a firm that is on your side.
-After all, you paid for disability benefits.
+After all, you paid for disability benefits by working and paying taxes.
 They are not a handout.
 We want to win the Social Security benefits you deserve.
-If you have chronic pain, you need benefits.
+If you have chronic pain, then you need SSD benefits.
 Contact us today.
 We can help.

 If you want to learn more about our lawyers, then read our About Us page.
 For instance, Andria Summers is an amazing advocate.
 She can also help you with your Medicare plan.
 Additionally, she has won thousands of SSD cases.
 Dianna Cannon has been helping SSD and SSI clients for thirty years.
 Brett Bunkall also has years of experience helping people obtain their benefits.
 We are experts at helping the SSA evaluate your pain symptoms.
 You can trust us to help you win your SSD and SSI benefits.
 Contact our firm today.
 Put our experience to work for you.